function hook_user_presave

 Related topics

-6 functions implement hook_user_presave()
+7 functions implement hook_user_presave()

-Note: this list is generated by pattern matching, so it may include some functions that are not actually implementations of this hook.
+Note: the procedural functions in this list are found by pattern matching, so the list may include some functions that are not actually implementations of this hook.

-block_user_presave in modules/block/block.module
+- block_user_presave in modules/

-Implements hook_user_presave().
+block/ block.module - Implements hook_user_presave().

-contact_user_presave in modules/contact/contact.module
+- contact_user_presave in modules/

-Implements hook_user_presave().
+contact/ contact.module - Implements hook_user_presave().

-entity_crud_hook_test_user_presave in modules/simpletest/tests/entity_crud_hook_test.module
+- entity_crud_hook_test_user_presave in modules/

-Implements hook_user_presave().
+simpletest/ tests/ entity_crud_hook_test.module - Implements hook_user_presave().

-overlay_user_presave in modules/overlay/overlay.module
+- overlay_user_presave in modules/

-Implements hook_user_presave().
+overlay/ overlay.module - Implements hook_user_presave().

 1 invocation of hook_user_presave()

-user_save in modules/user/user.module
+- user_save in modules/

-Save changes to a user account or add a new user.
+user/ user.module - Save changes to a user account or add a new user.

 File

-modules/user/user.api.php, line 244
+user/ user.api.php, line 244

 Code